bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 Overleaf has a huge collection of tutorials and examples on different LaTeX-related typesetting topics (margins and page size, math, table, footnote, and bibliography management).
 You will most likely find what you need there.
 Two other useful sources to find answers to any questions are StackExchange and StackOverflow.

-- The title page of the main proposal document is inspired by [thesis/ dissertation formatting provided by the Johns Hopkins Sheridan Library](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/) but it was customized to my preference.
+- The title page of the main proposal document is inspired by [thesis/ dissertation formatting provided by the Johns Hopkins Sheridan Library](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/) but it was customized to my preference since there is no specific guideline to it.
 If you have more than two committee members besides your advisor or have multiple advisors/ co-advisors, you may need to use the `minipage` environment to fit the full committee on the title page.
 Or you may change the style of it entirely to fit your necessity.
   - There is no specific title page for the response document.
 Rather it uses the standard `authblk` package to manage document title, author name, and author affiliation.

 - The title page of the main proposal document does not have any pagination.
 For the main proposal document, the pagination counter starts from the abstract page with the Roman numeral ii.
 For the main text in the proposal document, the pagination resets in Arabic starting from 1.
 For the response document, the pagination is always in Arabic from the beginning.

 - Most of the necessary variables to manage the formatting of the document have been declared at the beginning of the `.tex` files.
 If you prefer customizing the format, you will likely find the necessary variable there.
 But you are welcome to add more variables and settings in the document to your preference or need.

 - Add your bibliographic file to the main directory and make sure to change the name of your bibliographic file or the variable related to it.
-Make sure your bibliography file is in biblatex format; use Zotero or some other citation to generate the biblatex file.
+Make sure your bibliography file is in biblatex format; use Zotero or some other citation manager to generate the biblatex file.

 - Add all of your figures to the main directory.
 You can also add the figures to a specific subdirectory if you would like.
 In that case, you will have to define the subdirectory in `\includegraphicspath{}` command.